kofort9/chat2substack/README.md

 # Chat2Substack

-A production-ready pipeline that converts ChatGPT conversations into professional Substack draft content.
-Built with a judge-driven quality system, anchor-based extraction, and decision-centric summarization to ensure high-quality, publication-ready content.
+A Proof of Concept (PoC) personal efficiency tool that converts ChatGPT conversations into professional Substack draft content.
+Built with a judge-driven quality system, anchor-based extraction, and decision-centric summarization to streamline content creation workflows.

 ## Purpose

-Chat2Substack solves the problem of transforming raw AI conversations into polished, professional content suitable for publication.
-It addresses key challenges:
+Chat2Substack is a personal efficiency tool designed to streamline the process of transforming AI conversations into structured content.
+It addresses common workflow challenges:

-- **Content Quality**: Ensures output meets professional standards with 80/100+ quality scores
+- **Content Quality**: Provides structured output with quality scoring for personal review
 - **Privacy Protection**: Local PII redaction prevents sensitive information leakage
-- **Content Structure**: Transforms conversational data into structured, narrative content
+- **Content Structure**: Transforms conversational data into organized, narrative content
 - **Type Specialization**: Automatically detects and optimizes for different content types
-- **Production Readiness**: Generates publication-ready Markdown with proper formatting
+- **Workflow Efficiency**: Generates draft content that can be refined and published

 ## Architecture